 Application and EDD

-A Network Operator must undertake an estimated meter reading in the circumstances described in clauses 2.1.5(a)(ii), 2.1.5(a)(iii) and 2.4.2(b) of these Procedures.
+A Network Operator must undertake an estimated meter reading in the circumstances required under clause 3.5 of these Procedures.

-On each gas day AEMO must use its reasonable endeavours to calculate a New South Wales EDD value and a Australian Capital Territory EDD for use in the calculation of Type 1 estimations prescribed in clause 2.1, of this attachment.
+On each gas day AEMO must use its reasonable endeavours to calculate a New South Wales “effective degree day” or “EDD” value and a Australian Capital Territory EDD value for use in the calculation of Type 1 estimations prescribed in paragraph (b), and publish those EDDs by midnight on the next business day after the day to which the EDD applies.

-The EDD applied in the Type 1 calculations in clause 2.1, of this attachment, will be the state based EDD applicable to the network to which the meter is connected.
+The EDD applied in the Type 1 calculations will be the EDD (NSW or ACT), calculated in accordance with clause A1.3, applicable to the network section to which the meter is connected, cal.

 Type 1 Estimation Methodology